- by Daniel

 And finally try to cycle on routes with flat surfaces.

 As bumpy terrain will increase the jolting on the spine which can cause you pain.

-And if you want a completely jolt-free experience an exercise bike could be a good option too.
+And if you want a completely jolt-free experience, a stationary exercise bike could be a good option too.

 Using a stationary exercise bike at home or at the gym can be a great way of increasing your cardiovascular fitness and lowering back pain.